Odd News Roundup: Riverside restaurant makes waves in Thailand as flood dining goes viral | Science-Environment

 Riverside restaurant makes waves in Thailand as flood dining goes viral

-Riverside restaurant owner Titiporn Jutimanon was convinced a bout of flooding in Thailand could be the end of a business already struggling from the pandemic.
-But with the rising tide of the Chao Phraya river this week came an unexpected opportunity.
+Riverside restaurant owner Titiporn Jutimanon has convinced about of flooding in Thailand could be the end of a business already struggling from the pandemic.
+But with the rising tide of the Chao Phraya river, this week came an unexpected opportunity.

-Also Read: 7 dead, 1 missing as typhoon triggered flood hits Thailand

 - READ MORE ON: